-Your display settings may be too high.
+Cause Your display settings may be too high.

-Try lowering your display settings (resolution, color palette, and/or refresh rate).
-For information on changing display settings, see "Display setup", page 9.
+Solution Try lowering your display settings (resolution, color palette, and/or refresh rate).
+For information on changing display settings, see "Display setup", page 12.

-Under certain conditions, certain video may not be viewable with your secondary display.
+Cause Under certain conditions, certain video may not be viewable with your secondary display.

-Try using your main display instead.
+Solution Try using your main display instead.

-Mouse pointer flickers or disappears when it's over a video window
+Problem Mouse pointer flickers or disappears when it's over a video window

-You may be using a customized mouse pointer.
+Cause You may be using a customized mouse pointer.
 Windows draws customized mouse pointers in a way that may cause them to flicker or disappear while they're over a video window.

-Windows 98/Me/2000/XP - Use default Windows mouse pointers:
+Solution Windows 2000/XP - Use default Windows mouse pointers:

-1 Windows 98/Me/2000 - Click Start → Settings → Control Panel.
-Windows XP - Click Start → Control Panel → Printers and Other Hardware.

-- 2 Double-click the Mouse icon, then click the Pointers tab. - 3 In the Scheme box, select (or reselect) "(None)", then click OK.
+- 1 Click Start → Settings → Control Panel → Printers and Other Hardware → Mouse. ( Depending on your version and configuration of Windows, this part of the step may not be necessary.) - Click the Pointers tab. - In the Scheme box, select (or reselect) "(None)", then click OK.

-You may be viewing digital video with the secondary display of your DualHead-supporting graphics card.
+Cause You may be viewing digital video with the secondary display of your DualHead-supporting graphics card.
 On a secondary display, mouse pointers are drawn in a way that may cause them to flicker or disappear while they're over a video window.

-View digital video with the main display of your DualHead-supporting graphics card.
+Solution View digital video with the main display of your DualHead-supporting graphics card.

 The following troubleshooting items address problems related to DVD.
-(For general video-related troubleshooting items, see "Video", page 38.)
+(For general video-related troubleshooting items, see "Video", page 32.)

-Problem DVD video playback is jerky (skipping frames) Cause Your DVD drive may be too slow.
-Solution If your DVD drive supports DMA transfers, enable this feature (see page 38).
-Problem Can't play certain DVD videos Cause A DVD video may not play back because the region setting on your DVD player doesn't match the region code on the DVD-ROM disc.
+Problem DVD video playback is jerky (skipping frames)

+Cause Your DVD drive may be too slow.

+Solution If your DVD drive supports DMA transfers, enable this feature (see page 32).

+Problem Can't play certain DVD videos

+Cause A DVD video may not play back because the region setting on your DVD player doesn't match the region code on the DVD-ROM disc.
 DVD players and videos use region codes to prevent the playback of video that was intended only for a certain region or market.

 Solution To get a copy of a DVD video that's compatible with the region code of your DVD player, contact the vendor of that video.